vg11072001/Machine-Learning/ml notes/Theory/NN ZerotoHero Series/ZtoNN Series Readme.md

 - https://maharshi.bearblog.dev/optimizing-softmax-cuda/
 - https://github.com/mayank31398/cute-kernels
-- Umar Jamil for Cuda 100 days discord channel
+- Umar Jamil for Cuda 100 days discord channel check this open source: https://www.kernl.ai/ and its repo  to learn how to made transformer fast
 ### Useful Links
 - Retrieval augmented generation, a current popular method to utilize LLMs to retrieve from a database instead of putting everything in a context window.
 But how does it work?
 Today I will walk through the most basic idea of RAG and the current meta of how RAG is used, and what it is composed of. some papers
 - [Web + RAG] https://arxiv.org/abs/2408.07611